Best Dog Ramp for a Truck: A Buying Guide for Pet Parents

 - When retracted, the ramp is still rather long at 47 inches

-Runner-Up: Gen7Pets Natural Step Ramp for Vehicles
+Our 3rd Pick: Gen7Pets Natural Step Ramp for Vehicles

 Rubber grippers located at the ends of the ramp give it stability and allow it to stay in place even when the dog runs over it to climb in the truck or another vehicle.
 The ramp is portable, weighing 18 pounds in total, features rubber-grip handles for easier transport, and stores flat.

 The maximum weight capacity for this ramp is 250 pounds, which is excellent for any dog, and even other animals.
 When extended, it is 72 inches long, which is optimal for most high-rise vehicles.
 It’s one of several folding ramps that make storage easy for the pet parent.

 - Comes in two sizes — regular for trucks, jeeps, and SUVs, and mini for cars and minivans (42 inches long)